-- 1. Financial services providers (FSPs), consumers and consumer representatives who have a dispute at FOS. - Anyone who wants to understand how FOS considers requests for special circumstances.
+- 1. financial firms, consumers and consumer representatives who have a complaint at AFCA. - 2. anyone who wants to understand how AFCA considers requests for special circumstances.

-Summary of the FOS Approach
+Summary of the AFCA Approach

-We think it is fair to give consumers and FSPs the opportunity to see and respond to information that we plan to use in a decision.
-We believe that it is generally unfair for us to reach a decision against a consumer or FSP if the decision is reached using information that hasn't been made available to them.
+We think it is fair to give consumers and financial firms the opportunity to see and respond to information that we plan to use in a decision.
+We believe that it is generally unfair for us to reach a decision against a consumer or financial firm if the decision is reached using information that hasn't been made available to them.

-If information is provided to us and the consumer or FSP asks us not to show it to the other party, then we cannot use the information to make a decision adverse to the party that hasn't had access to it.
+If information is provided to us and the consumer or financial firm asks us not to show it to the other party, then we cannot use the information to make a decision adverse to the party that hasn't had access to it.
 The only exception to this is if we consider that special circumstances apply.

-We may decide that special circumstances apply if, for example:

-- the information may harm or embarrass someone if it is released - the information may endanger a third party - the information includes commercially sensitive information, or - it is appropriate to delay the release of the information.
+- we may decide that special circumstances apply if, for example: - > the information may harm or embarrass someone if it is released - > the information may endanger a third party - > the information includes commercially sensitive information, or - > it is appropriate to delay the release of the information.

 We consider that special circumstances exist in only a very small number of cases.
 If it is possible, we prefer to remove confidential or sensitive content from the information rather than completely withhold the document from the other party.
-This gives the consumer or FSP the opportunity to respond to the document, and makes our decision process fairer and more transparent.
+This gives the consumer or financial firm the opportunity to respond to the document, and makes our decision process fairer and more transparent.

-If a consumer or FSP does not want us to share information with the other party, but still wants us to use that information to help us make a decision adverse to the other party, they need to show us that special circumstances apply to the information.
+If a consumer or financial firm does not want us to share information with the other party, but still wants us to use that information to help us make a decision adverse to the other party, they need to show us that special circumstances apply to the information.

-The Operational Guidelines1 to our Terms of Reference2 outline how we decide whether special circumstances apply, and explain how we can use information that hasn't been seen by all parties.
+The Operational Guidelines1 to our Rules2 outline how we decide whether special circumstances apply, and explain how we can use information that hasn't been seen by all parties.